opencasestudies/website-ocs-source/content/authors/cwright/_index.md

 +++

-  Carrie is a Research Associate in the [Biostatistics Department](https://www.jhsph.edu/departments/biostatistics/index.html) at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu) where she creates data science education material for the open case study project and for the [Johns Hopkins Data Science Lab](https://jhudatascience.org/).She is also a co-founder of the [LIBD rstats club](http://research.libd.org/rstatsclub/#.XKVLJetKi50).
+  Carrie is an Assistant Scientist in the [Biostatistics Department](https://www.jhsph.edu/departments/biostatistics/index.html) at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu) where she creates data science education material for the open case study project and for the [Johns Hopkins Data Science Lab](https://jhudatascience.org/).She is also a co-founder of the [LIBD rstats club](http://research.libd.org/rstatsclub/#.XKVLJetKi50).